Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Consortium Blockchains

-Multiple organizations manage consortium networks together.
+Specifically, multiple organizations manage consortium networks together.

 Because of that structure, approved participants share control.

-These systems are common in industry collaborations.
+For example, these systems are common in industry collaborations.

 What Are Smart Contracts?